-If you’re planning a long-distance move or purchasing a vehicle from another state, you’ve probably already asked yourself: how much to ship a car cross country?
+If you’re planning a long-distance move or buying a vehicle from another state, chances are you’ve already asked yourself: how much does it actually cost to ship a car cross country?

 Average Cost to Ship a Car Cross Country in 2026